RetroReversing/retroReversing/categories/misc/Bookazines.md

 PARTICLE SYSTEMS: PART 2 |  Further advice on particle systems | DEPTH OF COLOUR |  The basics of colour depth of raster images |

-Tye **Tutorials** section contains 14 articles written for specific software such as 3ds Max, Photoshop and ZBrush.
+The **Tutorials** section contains 14 articles written for specific software such as 3ds Max, Photoshop and ZBrush.

 Name | Tag Line | Author | Original issue
 ---|---|---|---